andrewdso/andrewdso/about.md

 Andrew So is an investor and writer.

 He previously led teams at startups in education, fashion, and media.
+He studied mechanical engineering and business at university, dropping out just one semester shy of graduation.